Jackson in Jackson County, Michigan — The American Midwest (Great Lakes)

 Erected 1979 by Michigan History Division, Department of State.
 (Marker Number L0587.)

+Location.
 42° 15.263′ N, 84° 24.221′ W. Marker is in Jackson, Michigan, in Jackson County.
-Marker is at the intersection of North Francis Street and East Ganson Street, on the left when traveling south on North Francis Street.
+It is at the intersection of North Francis Street and East Ganson Street, on the left when traveling south on North Francis Street.
 The name of Francis Street was Cooper Street prior to 2010.
 Touch for map.
 Marker is at or near this postal address: 717 N Francis St, Jackson MI 49201, United States of America.
 Touch for directions.